yassine140903/Real-Time-User-Behavior-Anomaly-Detection-Platform/README.md

 ## Key Design Decisions

-**Single Kafka topic per stage, not per client.** The LSTM scorer depends on strictly ordered per-client event sequences.
-Partitioning further (e.g. by client) would risk out-of-order delivery across partition reassignments; keeping each stage on a single topic with client_id as the message key guarantees ordering per key while still allowing horizontal consumer scaling.
+**Single Kafka topic per stage, partitioned by client_id.** All four operation types flow through one topic at each pipeline stage rather than one topic per operation type.
+This preserves cross-operation temporal ordering within each partition — critical for the LSTM sequence model, which needs to see a client's retrait followed by their versement in the correct order.
+The client_id partition key guarantees per-client ordering while still allowing horizontal consumer scaling.

 **EnrichmentCore has no I/O side effects.** All Redis/Postgres access happens in the wrapping service; `EnrichmentCore.enrich_event()` takes a profile and buffers already fetched and returns a pure feature dict.
 This makes feature computation independently testable and reusable between the streaming service and the batch backfill path used for training data.

 **Rules only escalate, never de-escalate.** The decision service's four layers (score tiering → regulatory rules → risk-history adjustment → explanation) can only raise a tier once assigned.
-A genuine ML-driven signal can never be silently downgraded by a rule; the one designed exception is false-positive dampening, which requires both a REVIEW-only tier and zero active regulatory flags before stepping a tier down.
+A genuine ML-driven signal can never be silently downgraded by a rule.

 **No foreign key from `alerts` to `transactions`.** This is intentional, not an oversight: the raw-events sink and decisions sink consume from different topics in parallel, so a decision can legitimately reach Postgres before its corresponding raw event does.
 Referential integrity is guaranteed by pipeline topology instead of a database constraint.

-**Three-tier cold-start scoring.** New clients get progressively more weight on the LSTM as `days_since_opening` grows (sigmoid ramp), fall back to AE-only scoring when there isn't enough sequence history at all, and get an explicit conservative floor in the decision layer — a cold-start client scoring above 0.90 is escalated to REVIEW even if it wouldn't otherwise cross a tier threshold, since "unusual for a client we barely know" is itself a signal.
+**Three-tier cold-start scoring.** Clients with fewer than 5 events in their sequence buffer receive a neutral fused score of 0.5 with cold_start=True — the models are not invoked at all.
+The decision service still runs all regulatory rules (a structuring pattern is suspicious even from a new client) but caps the final tier at REVIEW maximum.
+Between 5 and 9 events, only the AE scores (LSTM weight forced to 0).
+At 10+ events, full AE+LSTM fusion engages with sigmoid weighting by account maturity.

 **DLQ with failure classification.** Every streaming consumer wraps `process_fn` in a resilient handler that distinguishes transient infrastructure errors (Redis/Postgres connection issues — retried with exponential backoff) from poison-pill events (malformed payloads — sent straight to a `dlq` topic with the full stack trace and original event, no retry wasted).